Hemerocallis fulva aka Orange Daylily

 Orange Daylily, Tiger Lillies, Fulvous Day Lily, Common Day Lily, Orange Day Lily

-How to care for Orange Daylily
+How difficult is it to take care of Orange Daylily

 Orange Daylily is a low-maintenance plant that requires minimal attention, making it an excellent choice for beginners.